-Back in 2000 I interviewed Robert Creeley in front of a live audience of 80 people or so at the Writers House.
-The recording (video and audio both) of the interview have long been available, but recently Michael Nardone has begun to draft a transcription.
-Note that it's not by any means finalized yet.
-Toward the beginning of the discussion Creeley brought out a small laptop which had loaded in it a software program called "Libretto."
+Back in 2000 I interviewed Robert Creeley in front of a live audience of eighty people or so at the Writers House.
+The recording (video and audio both) of the interview has long been available, but recently Michael Nardone has begun to draft a transcription.
+Note that it’s not by any means finalized yet.
+Toward the beginning of the discussion Creeley brought out a small laptop which had loaded in it a software program called “Libretto.”
 It was a primitive version of the much better voice transcription programs or voice recognition programs now available.
 In this early version a rudimentary avatar would speak a piece of text fed into it.
-Creeley was experimenting with prosody and wanted to dehumanize (for instance) the ballad stanza, to hear the words performed without subjectivity--as a machine would sound them.
+Creeley was experimenting with prosody and wanted to dehumanize (for instance) the ballad stanza, to hear the words performed without subjectivity — as a machine would sound them.
 In this part of the transcript we find Creeley struggling a bit with the machine.
-Once it works, we hear the ballad (but it is by now unrecognizable so we've left out the verse itself in the transcript) and then Creeley discusses.
+Once it works, we hear the ballad (but it is by now unrecognizable so we’ve left out the verse itself in the transcript) and then Creeley discusses.
 (Here is a link to the audio segment transcribed.)

 CREELEY: It will come.
 I still have to get the appropriate file.
 I just took two verses from actually a very — it doesn’t use the syncopation quite at all very much, but I am also interested in pacing, what the intervals apparent are.
 Again, as I say this voice is in no way expressive or interpretive.
-I was visiting in a pleasant school, masters school, in just Dobb’s Ferry in New York and one pleasant teacher there, a Chinese-American, said “Sounds just like my uncle.”
+I was visiting in a pleasant school, masters school, in just Dobb’s Ferry in New York and one pleasant teacher there, a Chinese American, said “Sounds just like my uncle.”
 So here we go.

 Wait a minute.